 The short answer is yes—in moderation.
 Cacao is extremely high in antioxidants which help reduce inflammation.
 It also contains theobromine which has been associated with improving blood flow by increasing vasodilation (the widening of blood vessels).
 A study published in the Journal of the International Society of Sports Nutrition suggested that dark chocolate—its flavonoids, specifically—can enhance performance by reducing oxygen cost.
 Cacao is also associated with mood-boosting properties.
 Beyond the fact that it tastes good, cacao contains anandamide—often referred to as the “bliss molecule—” which promotes feelings of happiness.

 All that being said, we don’t recommend going through bars like you do bananas.
 Dark chocolate still contains added sugar and shouldn’t be used as a supplement for daily snacks or full meals.
-But, if you want to enjoy more than two measly squares of 70-percent dark every night, we certainly won’t discourage the habit.
+But, if you want to enjoy more than two measly squares of 70 percent dark, dairy-free chocolate every night, we certainly won’t discourage the habit.

 Dark Chocolate Imposters

 Unfortunately, despite the Oxford definition, there is some chocolate on the market that claims to be “dark” but contains milk or milk derivatives.
 Common ingredients to look out for include skim milk, butterfat, whey, butter oil, milk powder, lactose, and malt.
 Companies that always include milk or milk-based fillers in their dark chocolate include Hershey, Godiva, Lindt, Dove, Cadbury, and most Ghirardelli varieties.
 Fear not, there are plenty of high-quality, equally delicious chocolate brands that don’t use dairy.